Bachelor of Education (Primary), studying Bachelor of Education (Early Years)

 Diploma in Early Childhood Education and Care

-Anja is the 2Ic at Anchorage Early Learning, leading our exceptional team by example as she works alongside them on the floor within our Senior Sailors room.
-Being in the Early Childhood sector for for over 18 years she has extensive knowledge of the EYLF, NQF, programming and children’s development.
+Ashleigh is the 2IC at Anchorage Early Learning, leading our exceptional team by example as she works alongside them on the floor within our Captains room (Preschool room).
+Being in the Early Childhood sector for over 11 years.
+Ashleigh has extensive knowledge of the EYLF, NQF, programming and children’s development.